The henna and indigo are separately packed in vacuum sealed plastic bag so that they stay fresh.

 The indigo (indigofera tinctoria) is a blue/green tint on grey hair and is best used together with or just after henna.
 If your hair is brown or red with no grey you can apply indigo directly to your hair without henna.

-Combining Henna with Indigo to get a red/brown, brown or a black shade
+Combining Henna with Indigo to get a red/brown, brown or a black hair colour

 When henna is used with indigo it can give shades of different browns to black.
 The resulting colour depends on which method you use, how long you leave the dye on for, and the proportion of henna and indigo you use.